qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 Particular Connection requirements
 ..................................

-Because of database type particularities, provided options are all the same for all the databases.
-Below are exposed these connection specificities.
+Because of database type particularities, provided options are not the same.
+Database specific options are described below.

 .. _pg-service-file: